High-throughput nanofluidic device for one-dimensional confined detection of single fluorophores: Results and Discussion

-To confirm whether the photon used in 2fFCS were from aggregates of single molecules, photon burst sizes of molecular transits were analysed \cite{Joerg1998}.
-Burst size distribution (BSD) of the complete time trace for a flow measurement is shown in Figure \ref{fig:5}\textbf{c}.
-The complete time trace used in the BSD analysis is shown in the inset.
-We fit the BSD with Poisson distributions.
-The first peak is due to the single molecule bursts, and the second is due to multiple-molecule-events as observed by Enderlein et al. \cite{Joerg1998}.
-Multiple-molecule-events occur when more than one molecule transits through focus in close succession that the detectors cannot resolve the temporal discretisations between two or more molecules.
-Figure \ref{fig:5}\textbf{d} shows a magnified region of the inset 5 ms binned time-trace of Figure \ref{fig:5}\textbf{c} where 0 to 600 ms is highlighted with a dashed box (grey inside).
-We clearly observe single molecule bursts in Figure \ref{fig:5}\textbf{d}.
+To confirm that the molecules do not from aggregates under the conditions in the confined nanochannels we analysed the photon burst sizes of the molecular transits.\cite{Joerg1998}.
+Figure~4\textbf{c} shows the burst size distribution (BSD) of the time trace of a flow measurement.
+The time trace is shown in the inset.
+The first peak with the lowest photon number is due to the single molecule transits.
+The second and higher peaks are due to two and more molecules coinciding in the focus.
+If the molecules move independently as single entities, the BSD is given by a Poissonian distribution.
+As the fitted curve shows, for the given data this is clearly the case.
+Figure 4\textbf{d} shows the first 600\,ms of the inset 5\,ms binned time-trace of Figure~4\textbf{c}.
+This also shows clearly bursts of single molecule transits.